 As I enter the narrow seating area, I choose a table with a cozy corner all to myself.
-I look up to the familiar thaatha and order my standard chicken biryani.
+I look up to the familiar thaatha and order my regular – chicken biryani.
 I wait in eager anticipation as I prepare myself to take in the ever-familiar aroma of the crisp, deep-fried chicken and the fragrant basmati.
 Soon enough, my order arrives and I jump up in wild excitement inside my mind.
-I make sure my sleeve fold is firm as I look at it the way a child looks at an ice cream cone.
+I make sure my sleeve fold is firm as I look at it the way a child looks at an ice-cream cone.

 And it saddens me deeply,